Aliona83/project_j/README.md

   5. [Code Institute](https://codeinstitute.net/ie/)
      * Code institute for the amazing Tutors on the course.
 It was very good support.
      * For amazing help with the Boutique Ado walkthrough project.
   6. Family.
-Who supported me all this time and believed in me even at the moment when I was losing faith in myself that I could get through this.
+Who supported me all this time and believed in me even at the moment when I was losing faith in myself that I could get through this they still believe that I can do this.

   7. [Google](https://www.google.com/)
   8. [Boostrap Documentations](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
+  9.[Youtube](https://www.youtube.com/watch?v=iz1GB_q5txM) help me to create a review with stars.

 <br><hr>
 [🔼 Back to top](#table-of-contents)